 Wanting to be emancipated and legally being allowed the right to it are

-distinctively two different concepts.
-Many children, though, wish both
+two different concepts.
+Many children, though, wish both can be interchangeable.

 legally are not able to for a number of reasons.
 The ultimate reason why, though,